 - Unified rules will improve the functioning of the internal market for accessible products and services by removing barriers created by divergent legislation.

 7 in 10 Europeans believe better accessibility of products and services would very much improve the lives of people with disabilities, the elderly and others with accessibility needs.
 Eurobarometer on Accessibility

 EAA with world standards

 The European Accessibility Act is a derivative of the world-accepted standards.
 It reflects the obligations of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), which was ratified by the EU and most of the UN Member States.
 The European Commission created a legislative framework for accessibility in line with Article 9 of the Convention.
-Accessibility is considered a broad concept that includes preventing and eliminating obstacles that pose problems for persons with disabilities.
+Accessibility is considered a broad concept that includes preventing and eliminating obstacles that pose problems for persons with impairments.

 The general requirements of the European Accessibility Act